AbiE216/School_District_Analysis/README.md

 #### Tasks to complete
 - Replace all reading and math scores for Thomas High School 9th graders with Nan within the data set.
 - Repeat the School District Analysis with the following metrics:
-   i.
-The District Summary.
+   1. The District Summary.
-   ii.
-The School Summary.
+   2. The School Summary.
-   iii.
-The Top 5 and Bottom 5 performing schools: based on overall passing rate. iv.
-The average math score for each grade level from each school.
+   3. The Top 5 and Bottom 5 performing schools: based on overall passing rate.
+   4. The average math score for each grade level from each school.
-   v.
-The average reading schore for each grade level from each school. vi.
-The scorea by school spending per student, by school size, and by school type.
+   5. The average reading schore for each grade level from each school.
+   6. The scorea by school spending per student, by school size, and by school type.
 ### Resources
 - Data source: schools_complete.csv and students_complete.csv
 - Software: Python 3.6.1